NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ## 6. Recognition rather than recall

-The user should **never have to remember relevant information across multiple interactions**.
+The user should never have to remember relevant information across multiple interactions.
 The design should always demand as little background knowledge from the user as possible.
 Options and actions should always be visible.
 The system should support the user in this, so the accessibility of a page can be increased.

 <img src="{{ '/assets/images/heuristics/recognition.png' | prepend: site.baseurl }}" alt="The picture shows a font selection menu, which shows the visuality of the fonts already in the preview." title="The picture shows a font selection menu, which shows the visuality of the fonts already in the preview."/>